Jt80149/dotfiles/sys-installs/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Script:
-- This line of code starting off checks to see if the script is running as root, and checks the effective users id (EUID)
+- This line of code starting off checks to see if the script is running as root, and checks the effective users id (EUID) a good sign to follow is if there is a 0.
+0 is always root.

  if [ "$EUID" -ne 0 ]; then
   echo "This script requires sudo or root privileges.
 Please run as root."